 History shows us that even when facing challenges, there isn’t anything people can’t do when they work together for a common cause.
-That’s what the labour movement has always been about, and what the Pulp, Paper and Woodworkers of Canada will always stand for.
+That’s what the labour movement has always been about, and what the Public and Private Workers of Canada will always stand for.

 Here’s to another successful year ahead.